Wood strikes out 10, Dodgers blank Rockies

 A couple of sparkling defensive plays by the Dodgers also hemmed in the Rockies, whose NL West-lead over Los Angeles dwindled to one-half game.

-First baseman Cody Bellinger turned an unassisted double play in the sixth, spearing Carlos Gonzalez's line drive and catching Nolan Arenado, aboard with a walk, off the bag.
+First baseman Cody Bellinger turned an unassisted double play in the sixth, spearing Gonzalez's searing line drive and catching Nolan Arenado, aboard with a walk, off the bag.

 With a runner on second in the eighth, third baseman Turner ranged to his left to snag Arenado's line drive before it could get through the hole.
 A frustrated Arenado pounded his bat into the dirt after Turner made the play.